 Follow Waterview Trail and learn how Bass Lake park, a farm for more than 100 years, was transformed to a recreational area.
 Just west of Orillia – close to historic Huronia – it is a popular spot for swimming, hiking, fishing and boating.
 Its fields and trails are good for skiing and snowshoeing in winter.
 Bass Lake offers canoe, kayak, paddle boats and stand up paddle board rentals.

-Hardwood Ski and Bike is a full service cross country ski and mountain bike center.
-The facility features award winning trails for every age and every level of ability.
-Hardwood has over 80 km of one way trails on 7 different loops along with a pump track, trails area and other fun features including an 9 hole disc golf course.
-In the winter Hardwood has 40 km of cross country ski trails and over 20 km of snowshoe trails.
-Also in the winter Hardwood allows fat tire or winter bikes on the trails during the week and has a small number of rentals available for guests.
-Ski, snowshoe and bike rentals are available plus the retail and service shops can help you with your cross country or mountain biking needs.
-Facilities include a great café, free parking, first-aid, free WiFi and other amenities.
+Hardwood Ski and Bike is a full-service cross country ski and mountain bike center.
+The facility features award-winning trails for every age and every level of ability.
+Hardwood has over 100 km of adventurous one-way mountain bike trails along with a pump track, trails area and other fun features including a 9 hole disc golf course.
+In the winter Hardwood has 40 pristine km cross country ski trails and 14 km of snowshoe trails.
+In the winter Hardwood allows fatbiking (conditions permitting) 7 days a week.
+A limited number of fatbike rentals are available.
+Ski, snowshoe and bike rentals are available plus the retail shoppe and service shop can help you with your cross country or mountain biking needs.
+Facilities include a food truck, free parking, first-aid, and a west wing/day lodge.
 Hardwood offers ski/bike lessons and programs.
 Certified “Bicycle-Friendly” by Ontario By Bike.
-Another new activity that will be featured summer 2017 is the new ebike boards, these are 3-wheel electric scooters, another great way to experience the great trails at Hardwood!
-For more information on these great scooters, visit http://bit.ly/2sSZ3Qu!
+Cycling Friendly Ontario By Bike Certified